Eltham Palace's entrance Hall

 • Royal Docks

 With incredible views (without the crowded masses that gather in long queues at the London Eye or The Shard), the Emirates Airline offers a unique perspective on the city.
 Hop onboard and get ready for some seriously good sightseeing, all for way less than the cost of London's more famous sky-high attractions.
-Whether you start at either end - Greenwich (next to the O2) or Royal Victoria on the north bank, your in for a scenic treat.
+Whether you start at either end - Greenwich (next to the O2) or Royal Victoria on the north bank, you're in for a scenic treat.

 Good for: A London tour on a budget for kids and when you’ve got guests who are new in town and awestruck by all the landmarks.